 - Extreme Strength-to-Weight Ratio: Ounce for ounce, KEVLAR® is five times stronger than steel.
 This allows for the creation of robust yet lightweight equipment, enhancing mobility for soldiers and first responders.

 - Flame and Heat Resistance: Aramid webbing is inherently flame-retardant.
 It does not melt or drip when exposed to intense heat and will only begin to decompose at temperatures above 800°F (427°C).
 This makes it essential for firefighter gear and protective clothing.
+For a more in-depth comparison of flame retardant properties, please refer to flame-retardant-webbing-guide.

 - Superior Cut and Abrasion Resistance: The toughness of aramid fibers provides excellent protection against cuts, punctures, and tears, ensuring the integrity of safety equipment under duress.